Skip to content

 What to Say at the Bank When Opening a Miller Trust Account in Alabama

-When you open a Miller Trust account in Alabama, expect the branch to hesitate — most have never opened a Qualified Income Trust account, and many ask for an attorney or a tax ID (EIN) you do not need.
-You do not need a lawyer to open the account, and a Alabama QIT is set up using the beneficiary's Social Security number, not an EIN.
+When you open a QIT bank account in Alabama, expect the branch to hesitate — there's no published list of banks that offer QIT accounts, because most branches have never opened one, and many ask for an attorney or a tax ID (EIN) you do not need.
+You do not need a lawyer to open the account, and an Alabama QIT is set up using the beneficiary's Social Security number, not an EIN.
 Below are the 4 refusals Alabama families hit most often and exactly what to say to each — every response is backed by Alabama Medicaid's own published guidance.

 Why the bank says no

-Opening a Alabama Miller Trust account is not legally complicated, but it is unfamiliar to most branch staff — they rarely see a Qualified Income Trust, so the default reaction is caution.
-The fix is almost never arguing; it is handing the branch the right Alabama Medicaid document and asking for the right account type.
-Below are the 4 refusals families hit most often in Alabama.
+Opening an Alabama Miller Trust account is not legally complicated, but it is unfamiliar to most branch staff — they rarely see a Qualified Income Trust, so the default reaction is caution.
+The fix is almost never arguing; it is opening with the right language and handing over the right Alabama Medicaid document.

 Refusal 1